procyberian/.github/profile/README.md

 Copyright (C) 2024-2025 Birleşik Dergi Yazarları

-Copyright (C) 2024-2025 exsay and contributors
+Copyright (C) 2025 Exsay and contributors

-Copyright (C) 2024-2025 Açık Ağ ve katkıcıları
+Copyright (C) 2025 Açık Ağ ve katkıcıları

+Copyright (C) 2025 cekirdek.xyz ve katkıcıları

+Copyright (C) 2025 The Go Game Network

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published